Updated Mar 15, 2026

 What financial support would make study sustainable?

-Scholarships, bursaries and hardship funds keep many students in study, but access and adequacy often fall short.
+Scholarships, bursaries, and hardship funds keep many students in study, but support only works when it is easy to find and arrives in time.
 Institutions should standardise cost guidance in module handbooks and on the VLE, set service targets for reimbursements, and publish turnaround times.
 Front-load information on included provisions and hardship routes before cost-heavy weeks, and ensure advisers proactively contact full-time and younger cohorts who typically report lower value perceptions.
+That makes support usable before students hit crisis point.

 How do materials and supplies costs affect participation?

-Materials and printing can run to hundreds of pounds, and students rarely benefit from the kit bundling common in other disciplines.
+Materials and printing can run to hundreds of pounds, and art students rarely benefit from the kind of bundled provision common in other disciplines, a pattern also visible in art students' views on learning resources.
 Departments can reduce out-of-pocket spend by expanding kit and equipment loans, introducing modest material allowances, bulk-purchasing core items, and negotiating supplier discounts.
-A no surprises policy and minimum notice for any additional spend help students plan.
+A no-surprises policy, backed by minimum notice for any additional spend, helps students budget and reduces the risk that participation depends on personal cash flow.

 How have disruptions and delivery affected the university experience?

-Disrupted studio time, variable timetabling and uneven communication erode confidence in value.
-Students link preparedness for employment to consistent access to feedback, space and staff.
-Naming an owner for timetabling and programme communications, keeping a single source of truth, and issuing brief weekly updates on changes stabilise expectations and reduce unnecessary costs.
+Disrupted studio time, variable timetabling, and uneven communication, all issues raised in art students' feedback on teaching delivery, erode confidence in value very quickly.
+Students link preparedness for employment to consistent access to feedback, space, and staff, so every avoidable cancellation feels costly.
+Naming an owner for timetabling and programme communications, keeping a single source of truth, and issuing brief weekly updates on changes stabilise expectations and reduce wasted trips, surprise spending, and lost learning time.

 What would equitable access to studios and workshops look like?

-Access constraints during breaks and assessment periods drive students to pay for alternative workspaces.
-Extending opening hours, increasing open studio provision, and prioritising access during peak project weeks align institutional practice with assessment expectations.
+Access constraints during breaks and assessment periods push some students to pay for alternative workspaces just to complete assessed work.
+Extending opening hours, increasing open studio provision, and prioritising access during peak project weeks, all central to equitable studio and workshop access for art students, align institutional practice with assessment expectations.
 Small targeted grants for workspace access can offset unavoidable external costs for those with limited means.
+Equitable access means students are judged on the quality of their work, not on whether they can afford a backup studio.

 Where do students need greater transparency?

-Students want to see a total cost of study view per programme that states what is included and typical extras by module, with timing.
+Students want a total-cost-of-study view for each programme that shows what is included, which extras are typical by module, and when those costs usually arise.
 Transparent explanations of constraints and mitigations during sector-wide disruptions build credibility, as does routine publication of how value-focused decisions are taken at school and programme level.
+That clarity helps applicants budget realistically and helps current students feel less blindsided.

 How do accommodation and student discounts influence perceived value?

-High rents and living costs compound fees and materials expenses.
-Universities and students’ unions can negotiate price-capped housing options, local transport discounts and supplier deals for art materials.
+High rents and living costs compound fees and materials expenses, so value for money is shaped well beyond the classroom.
+Universities and students' unions can negotiate price-capped housing options, local transport discounts, and supplier deals for art materials.
 Make eligibility and access routes visible and easy to claim, and monitor uptake so support reaches commuting and lower-income students.
+This is one of the fastest ways to reduce the overall cost burden students feel.

 How Student Voice Analytics helps you

-Student Voice Analytics pinpoints where value-for-money concerns are sharpest by mode, age and subject, and tracks movement over time.
-Teams can drill from institution to school and programme to see where spend, facilities access or operations drag sentiment.
-Like-for-like comparisons across subject groupings and cohorts guide targeted interventions such as cost audits, material allowances and faster reimbursements.
-Export-ready summaries support swift briefing and action tracking.
+If you need to see which art cohorts feel the biggest gap between cost and experience, Student Voice Analytics pinpoints where value-for-money concerns are sharpest by mode, age, and subject, then tracks movement over time.
+Teams can drill from institution to school and programme to see where spend, facilities access, or operations drag sentiment.
+Like-for-like comparisons across subject groupings and cohorts guide targeted interventions such as cost audits, material allowances, and faster reimbursements.
+Export-ready summaries help leaders brief colleagues quickly and show where action is improving perceived value.

 Request a walkthrough